psidnell/ofexport2/README.md

     of2 -ti '!completed && due.before("2015-01-01")'
     of2 -ti '!completed && due.onOrBefore("2015-01-01")'
     of2 -ti '!completed && due.soon'
+    of2 -ti 'due.set'

 Some of the above filters also include a check that the item is not completed (**!completed**).
 This is because completed items retain their defer and due dates.
 Typically when we want to know what's due or starting we're not interested in what we've already done.
 However if you did want to see them just remove the check.

+Not all "completed" items have a completion date - this is the way OmniFocus works.
+For example if a Folder is dropped then the the Projects/Tasks within it can reasonably be said to be completed (i.e. neither available or remaining), but OmniFocus does not give them a completion date or delete them.
+The reason is probably so that the Folder status can be later changed back to active and the sub items will return from the dead.

 When using '**.soon**', the value is set in the dueSoon configuration variable see [Configuration](#configuration).
 This can be applied to any of the dates but clearly makes no sense for the completion attribute!.

+The '**.set**' is a way of determining if the item has the date set at all.

 The strings formats of dates that are accepted in these filters are: